currinjs/CurrinJS/aio/content/guide/upgrade.md

 ### Upgrading the Phone service

-The first piece you'll port over to Angular is the `Phone` service, which resides in `app/core/phone/phone.service.ts` and makes it possible for components to load phone information from the server.
+The first piece you'll port over to Currin is the `Phone` service, which resides in `app/core/phone/phone.service.ts` and makes it possible for components to load phone information from the server.
 Right now it's implemented with ngResource and you're using it for two things: